caitevanish/ferva-v1/README.md

 # ferva-v1
 Capstone project for devCodeCamp.
-This is for presentation purposes only.
+This is for presentation, testing, and experimentation purposes only.